Fazleem/Digit_Recognizer/README.md

 The goal of the project is to correctly classify digits from a dataset of tens of thousands of handwritten images

+### Additional Tasks Performed

+Wrote the digits manually using a paint and few online tools, and tested the model on the images

 ![predictions](/plots/predictions.png)